As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 It can become an outlet for your creative expression.

-But it can also generate sizeable passive income, replacing your the paycheck you get from your full-time job (or your current freelance gigs).
+But it can also generate sizeable passive income, replacing your paycheck you get from your full-time job (or your current freelance gigs).

 If you have enough discipline and perseverance, you may even become a full-time blogger at some point.
 Just imagine it!